blackadderkate/weather-widget-2/README.md

 There are a couple of significant changes:

-The new API uses Latitude and Longtitude to download the weather data - this version includes a searchable database of places.
+The new API uses Latitude and Longitude to download the weather data - this version includes a searchable database of places.

 The new Data does not include Sunrise or Sunset times, so I've had to find an alternative API but this new source does not appear to be very accurate.